emer/axon/README.md

 # Development

-## Building

-There is a `-tags multinet` build tag needed to enable there to be multiple Network objects in use at one time in a given simulation.
-Typically there is just one, and with the GPU-compatible global access methods for accessing network variables, it is faster to directly use a single `*Network` pointer instead of indexing into a slice of multiple networks.

-The tests are one one place where `-tags multinet` must be passed, as multiple different networks are built there.

 ## Release

 Use `core next-release` to push a tag at the next patch increment, or `core release v*` for a specific version tag.